StefanTirea/SWE1-MTCG/README.md

 ## Getting Started

-Use Gradle to build the Project with `gradew build`.
+Use Gradle to build the Project with `gradlew build`.
 Use `java -jar ./build/libs/SWE1-MTCG-1.0-SNAPSHOT.jar` to run the HTTP Server.

 ## Artifacts